Skip navigation

 • Kathleen Boodhai Indian Heritage-ness in Diaspora: Transnational Case Studies Start Date: 21/03/2024

-• Degna Stone Examining visibility and creative expression in African and Asian diaspora arts and heritage in the north of England.
-Start Date: 13/03/2023
+• Degna Stone Reimagining heritage: Examining the visibility and creative expression of African, Asian and Caribbean diaspora artists in the north of England Start Date: 13/03/2023

 • Tourism PhD